WhyAre/tp/docs/UserGuide.md

 ### Command - Listing attendance: `attendance list`

 Displays attendance records for students or tutorials.
-You can be in any mode to execute this command, but different modes have different behaviors.
+You can be in any view to execute this command, but different views have different behaviors.

 **Format**:
 `attendance list [INDEX]`